InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

-        Purpose as flexible and this field is set to <code>1</code>, they must then check for the “consent” signal in the VendorConsents section to make a determination on whether they have the legal basis for processing user data under that Purpose.
+        Purpose as flexible and this field is set to <code>1</code>, they must then check for the “consent” signal in the VendorConsents section to make a determination on whether they have the legal basis for processing user personal data under that Purpose.
         <p>
           If a vendor has not declared a Purpose flexible and this value is
           <code>1</code> or <code>2</code> they may ignore the signal.